AnaAquiles/Calcium-waves-in-endocrine-cells-analysis/README.md

 # Calcium-waves-in-endocrine-cells-analysis
-This code are available in python 3.5.2 The strucuture and divisions has follow the next list :
+This code are available in python 3.5.2 The strucuture and divisions follows the next list :